Smellbow/wizordum-mapping-guide/README.md

 ---

-## 📁 Downloads

-*none yet added!*
-You can find downloadable example `.map` files in the [`maps/examples`](maps/examples) folder.
-Each map will usually correspond to a guide page from the above sections.

----

 ## ✨ Contribute

 Got a cool trick or fix?
 Let us know in Discord or if youd prefer an issue report in this github.